Barcaaaa/RE-GZSL/README.md

 # **Relation Extrapolation for Generalized Zero-Shot Learning [TCSVT 2024]**

-:fire: This is the official PyTorch implementation of our work.
-We are now preparing to refactor our code.
-The full release will be available soon! :fire:
+:fire: This is the official PyTorch implementation of our work. :fire:

+:panda_face: We are now preparing to refactor our code.
+The full release will be available soon!

 ## News
 * **2024-10-15** :loudspeaker: This work has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).